dinuionica/Biju-s-Hell/README.md

 evidence of parentheses.
 Iterates through the string transmitted as a parameter again if the current character is an open parenthesis the counter increases with value 1.
 If the current character is a closed parenthesis the counter decreases by 1.
-At the end of the program it is checked if the counter is 0, in which case the sequence is the correct parenthesis, and I return the value in the axis
-1. Otherwise the sequence is invalid and the eax register will have a value of 0.
+At the end of the program it is checked if the counter is 1. is 0, in which case the sequence is the correct parenthesis, and I return the value in the axis Otherwise the sequence is invalid and the eax register will have a value of 0.
 I tried also the case where a closed parenthesis can be encountered before a open parentheses, this represents an invalid sequence of parentheses.